jensarps/IDBWrapper/README.md

 ##Wiki

-For usage instructions, details about mothods for reading and writing data, setting up indexes and runnoing queries, please refer to the [Wiki](https://github.com/jensarps/IDBWrapper/wiki).
+For usage instructions, details about mothods for reading and writing data, setting up indexes and running queries, please refer to the [Wiki](https://github.com/jensarps/IDBWrapper/wiki).

 ##API Reference